Answers to all the commonly asked questions about hospice care can be found right here, on Senior Resource!

 Is hospice a place?

 Not necessarily.
+Hospice is merely a type of care, not bound to any institution in particular.
 Though there are hospice care facilities, hospice can be provided wherever a patient lives.
 This includes family homes, nursing homes, and assisted living.

 Does entering hospice mean death?

-A doctor must certify that a person has a life expectancy of 6 months or less to enter hospice care.
-However, some patients may get better and discontinue services.
+No. While a doctor must certify that a person has a life expectancy of 6 months or less to enter hospice care, hospice is not a death sentence.
+It also doesn’t mean the patient will pass away in that time frame.
+Some patients may recover and discontinue services.

 When should hospice care be started?

 As soon as possible.
 A person must have a life expectancy of 6 months or less (if their illness follows its likely course).
-But, there is no duration limit for care.
+However, there’s no duration limit for care.
 In other words, hospice is most effective when received beginning as soon as a patient is eligible.

 What are hospice “levels” of care?